Replacement Cost vs. Market Value of Home: What’s the Difference?

 Replacement costs can change over time, so you may need to get your home re-evaluated and your policy updated every couple of years to make sure you get enough coverage.
 Some homeowners plans offer an inflation clause that helps keep you covered, but it is still in your best interest to keep informed about the market conditions of your area.
 Because labor costs, building materials, and other factors rise over time, you may have to pay more into your premium than you do when you first initiated the policy.

-Seeing how the market value/replacement cost offers of a homeowners insurance policy works can help determine what homeowners plan fits best for you.
 Freeway Insurance can provide a variety of quality homeowners insurance plans that can fulfill your needs and your budget.
-Call us or get a free homeowners insurance quote online today.
+Call us at (800) 777-5620 or get a free homeowners insurance quote online today.